Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 # Part 1

 ## 1. Schemas for a set of constraints for tenant service agreement:
+Platform only supports document-based data given as JSON due to that being the simplest and best way to store the data into mongoDB.
+IoT data from tenants supports the document-based model in a sensible way.
+Also this type of data is easy to update and analyze consistently.
+Both tenants have to pay for uploading and maintaining data in mysimbdp-coredms (mongoDB).

 Tenant 1 has a massive amount IoT sensors sending data periodically so they get a better price for the greater amount and have a higher priority. (payment group 1)
 Tenant 1 wants to store all of the given data and the processed aggregate data, which leads to them requiring a lot more resources.
 ### tenant1_schema_constraints: